-The aggregate fees billed by Burton McCumber & Cortez, L.L.P. ("Burton McCumber"), our independent registered public accounting firm, for professional services required for the audit of our annual financial statements included in our Annual Report on Form 10-K and the review of the interim financial statements included in our Quarterly Reports on Form 10-Q, and other services that are normally provided in connection with statutory or regulatory filings or engagements, were \$186,852 and \$191,419 for fiscal years 2011 and 2010, respectively.
+The aggregate fees billed by Burton McCumber & Cortez, L.L.P. ("Burton McCumber") (our independent registered public accounting firm through September 7, 2012) and Montgomery Coscia Greilich LLP ("Montgomery Coscia") (our independent registered public accounting firm engaged effective September 27, 2012), for professional services required for the audit of our annual financial statements included in our Annual Report on Form 10-K and the review of the interim financial statements included in our Quarterly Reports on Form 10-Q, and other services that are normally provided in connection with statutory or regulatory filings or engagements, was \$166,418 and \$186,852 for fiscal years 2012 and 2011, respectively.